honeycombio/refinery/config.md

 ### `SamplerEnabled`

-SamplerEnabled controls whether to sample logs.

-Controls whether logs are sampled before sending to Honeycomb.
+SamplerEnabled controls whether logs are sampled before sending to Honeycomb.

-The sample rate is controlled by the SamplerThroughput setting.
+The sample rate is controlled by the `SamplerThroughput` setting.

 - Not eligible for live reload.
 - Type: `bool`